The Vanguard Total Stock Market Fund, ticker symbol VTSAX, gets a lot of attention and love from authors and investors alike. But why VTSAX?

 The same is true of Apple, Microsoft, Starbucks, and pretty much any success story you can conjure up of a small cap that grew up into a dominant large cap stock.

 Of course, a VTSAX investor has also owned the losers and the stocks that stagnate for years.
 Yes, a VTSAX investor held Enron, which famously dropped to zero, although it was booted from the indices before it flatlined completely.
 As mentioned above, a stock has to be considered “investible” to be included.
 If you’re interested in those criteria, I’ve got a 70-page pdf file for you to read.

-We’ve established that the fund own over 3,600 funds, representing nearly 100% of the investible stocks as determined by CRSP and in the neighborhood of 60% of all NYSE or Nasdaq listed U.S. companies.
+We’ve established that the fund owns over 3,600 stocks, representing nearly 100% of the investible stocks as determined by CRSP and in the neighborhood of 60% of all NYSE or Nasdaq listed U.S. companies.
 The index is managed by portfolio managers Gerard C. O’Reilly and Walter Nejman.

 After technology, the next most heavily weighted sectors are consumer discretionary, industrials, health care, and financial, in that order.

 The expense ratio is 0.04%, or 4 basis points, which means for every $100,000 invested, the fund will subtract a total of $40 from your balance each year.
 That’s quite low, but it’s no longer the lowest in the business, as we’ll cover a bit later.

 To invest in VTSAX via Vanguard, you must invest a minimum of $3,000, and additional investments can be made in $1 increments.